Укр|Eng|Рус

 Here is a more detailed description of each of these varieties:

 — Optical level.
 Levels have a traditional design - in the form of a kind of specialized telescope mounted on a tripod and supplemented with measuring scales (including in optics, in the operator’s field of view), as well as devices for horizontal alignment (compensators, levels).
 Such devices are used to determine height differences using the so-called geometric leveling method, for which leveling rods are also used - special strips with measuring scales installed vertically.
 And the general principle of this method is as follows: the operator points the level’s telescope, set horizontally, at the vertical leveling staf...f, and determines which mark on the staff is opposite the main “sighting mark” of the level - this mark will correspond to the actual height of the device.
 More information about this method, including specific measurement techniques, can be found in special sources.
 Here we note that optical levels are excellent primarily for working in large areas of open areas; they are used mainly in such fields as geodesy and cartography.
-But for work where one has to deal with relatively short distances (primarily construction in small areas), such devices are poorly suited; However, they are quite complex and expensive, especially compared to laser devices.
+But for work where you have to deal with relatively short distances (primarily construction in small areas), such devices are not suitable; However, they are quite complex and expensive, especially compared to laser devices.
 So, relatively few optical levels are produced nowadays.

 — Digital level.
 In fact, it is an advanced version of the optical levels described above.
 Externally, they differ primarily in that instead of a regular telescope, such devices are equipped with a digital camera that displays the image on the screen on the control panel.
 Such levels are used in the same way as “regular” optical ones, but the operating procedure itself is automated and supplemented with a number of advanced functions.
 Thus, in most models, the operator does not need to manually count the slats, record the results and carry out calculations - the device itself recognizes the recorded marks, stores them in memory and processes the received data, displaying the final result.
 It is often possible to save information to a memory card or other media, copy it to a PC, or even connect the level to a laptop and use special software (for example, mapping) directly during measurements.
 On the other hand, such opportunities are not cheap: digital levels are several times, or even orders of magnitude, more expensive than traditional optical ones.
 So, in general, devices from this category are high-quality devices, designed primarily for professional use - when you often have to deal with large volumes of work, in light of which speed and ease of data processing are of key importance.